-63. Plaintiff further seeks a Declaratory Judgment to affirm that the Policy provides coverage to Plaintiffs for any current and future closures of businesses such as Plaintiff's in Lee County due to physical loss or damage from the Coronavirus and that the Policy provides business income coverage in the event that Coronavirus has caused a loss or damage at the Covered Property.
+- d.
+The Policy provides coverage to Plaintiff for any current and future closures in Chester County due to physical loss or damage directly or indirectly from the Coronavirus under the Civil Authority coverage parameters; - e.
+The Policy provides business income coverage in the event that